Practices with Promise Success Story

 Adult Education Pathways: Big Oak Flat Groveland Unified School District, Ceres Unified School District, Modesto City Schools USD, Patterson Joint Unified School District, Sonora Union High School District, Summerville Union High School District, Turlock Unified School District, Yosemite Community College District

-From initial planning meetings and conversations among members of the Yosemite (Stanislaus Mother Lode) Consortium, it became clear that teachers across the region had developed different understandings of college and career readiness standards (CCRS) and curricular approaches.
+From initial planning meetings and conversations among members of the Stanislaus Mother Lode Adult Education Consortium (Yosemite), it became clear that teachers across the region had developed different understandings of college and career readiness standards (CCRS) and curricular approaches.
 The consortium conducted professional development surveys and assessments among the region’s adult school and college instructors to gather information that would help it organize a common training for instructors from the 15 consortium member districts and area nonprofits.
 The goal was to encourage deeper conversations among the members about how to improve adult learning in the region.

 The consortium organized and coordinated a series of classes via the American Institutes for Research (AIR) that covered the following topics: (1) understanding the CCRS, (2) CCRS for math instruction, (3) CCRS for English language arts, (4) managing the multilevel ESL class and differentiating instruction and (5) exploring ESL instructional strategies.